-This stage is for concerns that do not involve the safety of a service user; safeguarding; concerns which may damage the public's view of the profession; repeated behaviour; or issues which arise only occasionally.
+This stage is for concerns that do not involve the safety of a service user, or for issues which arise only occasionally.
 During the informal stage, issues are dealt with quickly and locally, often by the relevant University tutor, practitioner or placement staff member.
 In most cases, a conversation with you about your practice and how to improve will be enough to deal with the matter.
 To help with your ongoing development, we may put an action plan in place.
 If you do not make the necessary progress or if the issue is serious, it may move on to the formal stage.